MontagueM/arch/README.md

 ## usage

-start frontend with `npm start` and backend with `npm run start:dev`.
+start frontend and backend with `npm dev`.